dadish/ProcessGraphQL/Readme.md

 echo $processGraphQL->executeGraphQL();
 ```
-The above code will add a `hello` field into your GraphQL api that reponds with the strin `world`.
+The above code will add a `hello` field into your GraphQL api that reponds with the string `world`.
 You should notice that we use third party library `Youshido\GraphQL` to modify our query.
 It's the library used by ProcessGraphQL internally.
 We recommend you to checkout the [library documentation][youshido-graphql] to learn more about how you can modify your GraphQL api.

 #### getMutation() hook
 You can also hook into `getMutation` method of `ProcessGraphQL` class to add custom fields into your GraphQL mutation operation.
 It works exactly like the `getQuery` hook method.